 %%postcode%%.
 It's the landing experience where the passage from one page to another makes appropriate placeholders entirely predictable... although you may use them on any page.

 Resolving location and custom content forms the basis for our scheduled post on conditional website content.
-For example, we've resolved your state to be %%region%% (if we were unable to show your location we'll show 'Unknown').
+For example, we've resolved your state to be Washington (if we were unable to show your location we'll show 'Unknown').
 Other geographic data is less accurate although we're working on making it more user-friendly.
-Your resolved city of %%cityname%% and 'nearest' postcode of %%postcode%% is probably way off... although the returned coordinates are usually suitable for finding a nearest broker or franchise office.
+Your resolved city of Seattle and 'nearest' postcode of 98109 is probably way off... although the returned coordinates are usually suitable for finding a nearest broker or franchise office.
 So, given that we record each offer (or Lead Magnet, or "Relationship Offer") the user has subscribed to, and since we resolve location, we might conditionally serve a new offer which is entirely relevant to that specific audience.
 While not entirely accurate (just yet) we might further discriminate between the type of content we serve to different areas of the same area - such as the Eastern and Western suburbs of Sydney (in the same way we'd rarely serve the same advertising to the same areas of the same city).

 The benefit of saving user data, of course, is that the second landing page becomes more personal (and far more relevant).
 On non-landing pages we conditionally check data and serve appropriate content in the same way (this might include features such as checking for an active booking and rendering a small edit option, showing a custom bookmark feature, or serving content specifically crafted for those you're scheduled to talk to).